 You can use filters to display specific records for a coupon code and the services/events for which customers can apply coupons.
 Coupons can be exported to a CSV file by clicking on the “Export” button.
 Clicking on the “Export” icon button opens a dialog allowing you to choose the delimiter used for CSV and select the columns that you’d like to export.

 To create a new coupon simply click on the “+ New Coupon” button located at the top of the page.
 After opening a dialog you need to provide a “code” for your coupon (coupon name that customers will enter to get a discount), “discount” (expressed in percentage), “deduction” (reduced amount of selected “Currency” setting in the “Payments Settings”), the “maximum number of times the coupon can be used”, and select the “service(s)” and/or “event(s)” the coupon is valid on.
-From version 2.1 we have added several options for automatic sending of coupons, so if you have version above 2.1 you will also see option to set “Maximum usage per customer” and the whole new tab called “Notifications”.
+There are several options for automatic sending of coupons, so you will also see the option to set “Maximum usage per customer” and the whole new tab called “Notifications”.
 In the “Notifications” tab you can now set “Notification interval” and define after what number of scheduled appointments or events the customer will receive the coupon code in the notification automatically.
-Also, you can enable the option “Recurring notification” if you want to send this code again in case the customer didn’t use the code for discount.
+Also, you can enable the option “Recurring notification” if you want to send this code again in case the customer didn’t use the code for a discount.